Tim Walberg: Environment

 Walberg rejects the scientific consensus on climate change.
 On the subject, he said in May 2017, "I believe that there is a creator in God who is much bigger than us.
-And I’m confident that, if there’s a real problem, he can take care of it."
+And I’m confident that, if there’s a real problem, He can take care of it."

 Healthcare

 Walberg has repeatedly voted to repeal the Patient Protection and Affordable Care Act.
 Walberg shares an office with Jackson Right to Life, which was vandalized by abortion rights activists in June 2022, just before the Dobbs v.
 Jackson Women's Health Organization decision.
 Fox News attributed the attack to the group Jane's Revenge.

-Marriage
+LGBTQ rights

 In 2015, Walberg cosponsored a resolution to amend the US constitution to ban same-sex marriage.
 Walberg also cosponsored a resolution disagreeing with the Supreme Court decision in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.

-Walberg voted against the "Respect for Marriage Act" codifying Loving v.
+Walberg voted against the Respect for Marriage Act codifying Loving v.
 Virginia and Obergefell v.
 Hodges, recognizing marriages across state lines regardless of "sex, race, ethnicity, or national origin of those individuals."

+On October 8, 2023, Walberg gave a keynote speech at the National Prayer Breakfast in Uganda, at the invitation of Ugandan legislator David Bahati.
+Walberg's trip to Uganda was paid for by The Fellowship, which sponsored the breakfast.
+During his speech, Walberg urged Uganda to "stand firm" against international pressure to "change you", apparently referencing sanctions by the United States government against Uganda over the recently enacted Anti-Homosexuality Act of 2023, which prescribes lengthy prison sentences and in certain instances the death penalty for homosexual activities.
+“Worthless is the thought of the world, worthless, for instance, is the thought of the World Bank, or the World Health Organization, or the United Nations, or, sadly, some in our administration in America who say, ‘You are wrong for standing for values that God created,’ for saying there are male and female and God created them," said Walberg.
+Bahati, the original sponsor of the Anti-Homosexuality Act, stated that Walberg had told him “Uganda is on the right side of God,” when he asked Walberg if he were comfortable associating with Bahati.
+Walberg additionally praised Uganda's President Yoweri Museveni, who also spoke at the breakfast, and who signed the Anti-Homosexuality Act into law.